KingArtos/count_path/README.md

-# Count path
+# safe--path

-Code to presentation about Combinatorial analysis Counting short safe paths in a grid
+Presentation about Combinatorial analysis

+Counting short safe paths in a grid

 Is possiple: